UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Methodology

 \section{Methodology}

-In this section, we first give problem formulation and the detail our UniCVR framework.
+In this section, we first formulate the problem and then detail the UniCVR framework.
 Unlike existing training-free methods~\cite{ldre,autocir,seize} that use MLLMs as captioners, UniCVR treats the MLLM as a compositional query embedder, mapping the composed query directly into a dense embedding aligned with the VLP gallery space.
-This approach avoids the information bottleneck caused by textual intermediaries and the need for manually designed prompts.
+This avoids both the information bottleneck introduced by a textual intermediary and the need for hand-designed, task-specific prompts.